Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Applications

 We obtain $Z_2=\langle H_2 \rangle_0 + \frac{1}{2} \langle \{H_1,G_1 \} \rangle_0$ that is precisely \eqref{eq:S2-water-waves}.

 \end{proof} As for equations of the FPU lattice, these Hamiltonians are \emph{not} in the Korteweg-de Vries hierarchy.
-Exactly as in the previous case, Kodama's theory solves the problem and with a close-to-identity change of variables maps the Hamiltonian into (see \cite{BamWW} for details):
+Exactly as in the previous case, Kodama's theory solves the problem and with a close-to-identity change of variables maps the Hamiltonian into: